About this guide

 One popular and sustainable option is getting a potted, live Christmas tree.
 If you keep it properly watered it won't dry out, shed foliage or become a fire hazard.
 Depending on the type of tree you chose, it can smell wonderful too.
 When you're done with the tree you can plant it in the garden or leave it in its pot to bring inside again for next year—and it will clean the air for many years to come.

 For a particularly Australian approach you could choose a native shrub or plant and put this into your garden at the end of the festive season.
 A potted grevillea, banksia or bottlebrush will provide food for native birds if you later plant it in your garden.

 Or, you could make your own natural tree by gathering some dramatic branches from outdoors and setting them in a large, weighted pot.
 Another option is to get artistic and create one from scratch from dead twigs or found objects.

 If you opt for a fake tree, choose a durable one and keep it in good condition ready to re-use for many years to come.

 Buy good quality decorations that can be re-used for years to come.
-Better still, make your own with paints, scrap paper and packaging that would otherwise end up as waste.
-Entertain children with a treasure hunt by tasking them to keep an eye out for found objects or nature's ornaments like pine cones.
+Better still, make your own with paints, found objects, pine cones, scrap paper and packaging that would otherwise end up as waste.

 Cards and wrap